Do you have a chronic lung condition? Do you get breathless whilst walking or climbing stairs?

 The Bedford Hospital Pulmonary Rehabilitation Service is committed to delivering a high quality course of Pulmonary Rehabilitation, to include exercise and education, to meet the individual needs and enhance the self-care, management of symptoms and quality of life of a diverse community of patients suffering with, but not exclusively a chronic respiratory condition.

-The Bedford Hospital Pulmonary Rehabilitation Programme takes place at the following venues:
+The Bedford Hospital Pulmonary Rehabilitation service is currently offering face to face groups at the following venues:

 Sandy Village Hall